GE Cafe Refrigerator Ice Maker Problems and Solutions

 If the chute is still clogged, use a straightened coat hanger to clear the blockage.

-the GE Café refrigerator ice maker is an essential part of the appliance, and when it is not functioning properly, it can be a source of frustration.
+The GE Café refrigerator ice maker is an essential part of the appliance.
+When it is not functioning properly, it can be a source of frustration.
 If your ice dispenser is not functioning properly, it is likely due to a jammed dispenser or a clogged ice chute.

 These problems can be easily fixed by cleaning the dispenser and clearing the chute.
 If the problem persists, it is best to call a professional for further assistance.